Choose your country

 To support our customers optimise food safety through good cleaning tool and utensil maintenance we have produced a White Paper that provides practical guidance on the subject.

-This, together with further guidence on the use of colour-coding for food safety, and on the selection of hygienically designed brushware, can be downloaded here.
+This, together with further guidance on the use of colour-coding for food safety, and on the selection of hygienically designed brushware, can be downloaded here.

 Minimising the risk of allergen contamination is achieved through a combination of choosing the right equipment (including hygienically designed, colour-coded, fit for purpose); using it in the right way; maintaining it regularly; and storing it appropriately.